awsdocs/aws-control-tower-guide/doc_source/logging-and-monitoring.md

 As a best practice, you should collect monitoring data from all of the parts of your AWS setup into your logs, so that you can more easily debug a multi\-point failure if one occurs\.
 AWS provides several tools for monitoring your resources and activity in your landing zone\.

-For example, the status of your guardrails is monitored constantly\.
+For example, the status of your controls is monitored constantly\.
 You can see their status at a glance in the AWS Control Tower console\.
 The health and status of the accounts you provisioned in Account Factory also is monitored constantly\.

 **Logging**